umgbhalla/dotfiles/.config/install/doc/freebsd.md

   sudo pw groupmod operator -m $USER
   ```
 - Setup the default shell.
 I currenly use `mksh`. set it as the default shell for the main user.

   ```
-  sudo pkg install mksh
+  cd /usr/ports/shells/mksh
-  sudo chsh -s /usr/local/bin/mksh
+  sudo make -DBATCH install clean sudo chsh -s /usr/local/bin/mksh
   ```

 - Log out and log back in.
   ```
   exit
   ```
   In order to properly clone my dotfiles you will need to empty the user home directory.
-Because
-  `mksh` does not support globbing (or, a limited version), we will need to remove all dotfiles
-  to clone directly into the directory.
+Because `mksh` does not support globbing (or, a limited version), we will need to remove all dotfiles to clone directly into the directory.
   ```
+  cd $HOME
+  # this action is irreversible - be careful!
   rm -r .*
   ```
-- Finally, install my dotfiles.
-See [cloning](#cloning) for more details.

 #### Cloning <a name="cloning"></a>